ncordon/spark-dynamodb/README.md

 - `stronglyConsistentReads` whether or not to use strongly consistent reads.
 Default false.
 - `bytesPerRCU` number of bytes that can be read per second with a single Read Capacity Unit.
 Default 4000 (4 KB).
 This value is multiplied by two when `stronglyConsistentReads=false`
 - `filterPushdown` whether or not to use filter pushdown to DynamoDB on scan requests.
 Default true.
-- `throughput` the desired read throughput to use.
+- `readThroughput` the desired read throughput to use.
 It overwrites any calculation used by the package.
 It is intended to be used with tables that are on-demand.
 Defaults to 100 for on-demand.

 The following parameters can be set as options on the Spark writer object before saving.

 - `writeBatchSize` number of items to send per call to DynamoDB BatchWriteItem.
 Default 25.
 - `targetCapacity` fraction of provisioned write capacity on the table to consume for writing or updating.
 Default 1 (i.e. 100% capacity).
 - `update` if true items will be written using UpdateItem on keys rather than BatchWriteItem.
 Default false.
-- `throughput` the desired write throughput to use.
+- `writeThroughput` the desired write throughput to use.
 It overwrites any calculation used by the package.
 It is intended to be used with tables that are on-demand.
 Defaults to 100 for on-demand.
 - `inferSchema` if false will not automatically infer schema - this is useful when writing to a table with many columns

 ## System Properties